 The Cultists' Tower

-Premise: Now it's time to talk about When you explore the continent of the World of Ruin, you will quickly identify a handful of landmarks that did not exist in the World of Balance.
+Premise: Now it's time to talk about one of the worst dungeons in the history of the franchise!
+When you explore the continent of the World of Ruin, you will quickly identify a handful of landmarks that did not exist in the World of Balance.
 One of these landmarks is a skyscraper that juts out from what once was the Serpent's Trench.
 The tower itself is only accessible using the Falcon, and when you attempt to climb it, you'll notice it is a monotonous zig-zagging network of endless stairs.
 When you first explore it, you discover that it is inhabited by cultists who worship Kefka like a god.
 As you attempt to ascend the tower, two gameplay gimmicks immediately kick into gear.
 First, all characters other than Umaro can only use the "Magic" and "Item" commands in the battle menu.
 Second, almost every random encounter has the "Reflect" status as a default, making the forced requirement to use only magic-based attacks even harder.
 Luckily, Mog's unique ability to disable random battles still works, but the tower culminates with a ball-buster of a boss encounter (i.e., Magic Master).
 When you emerge victorious from this battle, your party will acquire the Soul of Thamasa.

 - Time, Physical, & Emotional Investment: 10/10 - I gave the Cultists' Tower ten minutes before using Mog's ability.
 If you attempt to climb the tower without disabling random encounters, then you are a better person than me.
 The encounter rate is sky-high, and with the gimmick being as restrictive as it is, I find zero fun in any of the battles you deal with at the tower.
 Removing the Reflect status on enemies before you can do any magical damage, which is all you can do, is frustrating.
 Then there's the battle with Magic Master, which involves a bunch of cheap bullshit.
 I was able to beat Magic Master consistently but struggled to prepare my characters for his final pop-off of Ultima.
 It's a terrible experience.
 And that is ignoring the highly specialized party composition the dungeon requires that you may or may not have at your disposal.
 You NEED four solid magic casters to finish this dungeon.
 If you have gone full-DPS or skewed a more "balanced" build, you might not even have four characters capable of making it to the midpoint, let alone beat the boss.